phalcon/documentation/docs/image.md

 | `int $offsetX`                | the X offset (optional)                             |
 | `int $offsetY`                | the Y offset (optional)                             |
 | `int $opacity`                | the opacity of the image (optional - default `100`) |

+The watermark is read through its `render()` output, so a watermark produced by a different adapter composites correctly.
+Each call performs one encode/decode round trip.

 The following example puts the watermark in the top left corner of the image: